Family Security ATM doesn’t have to be a high-risk decision.

 - If you see anyone suspicious standing nearby or sitting alone in a car, don’t hesitate to drive away.

-- Listen to your ‘gut’ instinct about the relative safety of an exterior ATM Machine location.
+- Listen to your ‘gut’ instinct about the relative safety of an exterior ATM location.

-- After inserting your card and your PIN number keep looking behind you.
+- After inserting your card and your PIN, keep looking behind you.

-- If you use your vehicle at a bank drive-thru ATM machine the same rules apply.
+- If you use your vehicle at a bank drive-thru ATM, the same rules apply.

-- Make sure there are no obvious hiding places or suspicious persons loitering in the area.
+- Ensure there are no obvious hiding places or suspicious individuals loitering in the area.

 - If there are, listen to your gut instinct and drive away.

-- Keep the car in gear, doors locked, with your foot firmly on the brake, while using the ATM machine.
+- Keep the car in gear, doors locked, with your foot firmly on the brake, while using the ATM.

 - Keep a close eye on your rear and side-view mirrors during the transaction.
 Robbers almost always approach from the rear on the driver’s side.